Hooks reference

 Notification

 Runs when Claude Code sends notifications.
+Notifications are sent when:

 Stop

-Runs when Claude Code has finished responding.
+Runs when a Claude Code subagent (Task tool call) has finished responding.

 Hook Input